danielsteman/web-rs/articles/blog15.md

     yield from gen
 ```

-This will yield the same outcome as the previous function, but with more concise code.
+Like in the previous `wrapper` declaration, the `yield from` gives control to the sub-generator.
+The second `wrapper` declaration will yield the same outcome as the previous function, but with more concise code.

 ## Coroutines